-CI EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 1 Minimum Set of Parameters: As per 4.1.1, item #1 Additionally allow to capture Debtor reference to enable matching/reconciliation of an entry by commercial customers • RTS Art.
-36(4) 22 PISP Required 2 PSU payment Account Selection: As per 4.1.1, item #2 • n/a 24 PISP Required 3 PSU Consent to PISP: As per 4.1.1, item #3 PSRs Reg.
+C EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 1 Minimum Set of Parameters: As per 4.1.1, item #1 Additionally allow to capture Debtor reference to enable matching/reconciliation of an entry by commercial customers • RTS Art.
+36(4) 22 PISP Required 2 PSU payment Account Selection: As per 4.1.1, item #2 • n/a 24 PISP Required 3 PSU Consent to PISP : As per 4.1.1, item #3 PSRs Reg.
 68(3)(a), 69(2) and 70(3)(a) FCA Approach Document paragraphs 17.55 and 17.56 8 TPP Required 6 ASPSPs must apply SCA including dynamic linking, unless an exemption applies.
 The ASPSP authentication must have no more than the number of steps that the PSU would experience when directly accessing the ASPSP channel.
 Trustee P3/P4 letter Action P3 A2 and P3 A6 RTS Art.
 32(3) EBA Guidelines 5.1(b) and 5.2(a and c) FCA Approach Document 17.132,17.136, 17.138 19 ASPSP Required 7 Supplementary Information ASPSPs must be able to introduce a step as part of the authentication journey to display supplementary information associated with that payment if required.
 If the supplementary information screen is displayed ASPSPs must display as minimum the Payment Amount, Currency and the Payee Account Name to make the PSU aware of these details. • EBA Guidelines 5.1(b) and 5.2(c) 20 ASPSP Required 10 ASPSPs must allow PSUs to review as a part of the authentication process any supplementary Information.
 The PSU can either proceed with the payment or cancel it on the same screen with items #7 & #8,using options with "equal prominence". • EBA Guidelines 5.1(b) and 5.2(c) 20 ASPSP Required 12 PISP Confirmation: As per 4.1.1, item #10 PSRs Reg.
 69(2)(b) RTS Art.
 36(1)(b) FCA Approach Document paragraphs 17.28 - 17.30 PSRs Reg.
-44(1)(a) 25 26 ASPSP PISP Required Required 13 Further Payment Status Update: Asper 4.1.1, item #12 • n/a 27 PISP Recommended
+44(1)(a) 25 26 ASPSP PISP Required Required 13 Further Payment Status Update: As per 4.1.1, item #12 • n/a 27 PISP Recommended

-СХ Considerations

-4 As per 4.1.1, item #4

-5 As per 4.1.1, item #5

-8 ASPSPs should display to PSUs any additional payment instruction information received from PISPs together with the supplementary information.
-This information may include the following: Payment Reference, if it has been entered by PSUs or prepopulated by PISPs in item #1 PSU payment Account Identification and/or the selected ASPSP (based on item #2 options).
-Payee Account Identification details (e.g. account number and sort code or additionally roll number or full IBAN) ASPSPs could display the balance of PSUs payment account (see Section 2.2 for clarification on SCA requirements)

-9 ASPSPs should inform PSUs about their "point of no return" for making the payment and that their payment will be made after pressing the Proceed button.
-Example wording: "Press Proceed to make payment"

-11 As per 4.1.1, item #9

-13 As per 4.1.1, item#11
+СХ Considerations 4 As per 4.1.1, item #4 5 As per 4.1.1, item #5 ASPSPs should display to PSUs any additional payment instruction information received from PISPs together with the supplementary information.
+This information may include the following: Payment Reference, if it has been entered by PSUs or prepopulated by PISPs in item #1 8 PSU payment Account Identification and/or the selected ASPSP (based on item #2 options).
+Payee Account Identification details (e.g. account number and sort code or additionally roll number or full IBAN) ASPSPs could display the balance of PSUs payment account (see Section 2.2 for clarification on SCA requirements) ASPSPs should inform PSUs about their "point of no return" for making the payment and that their payment will be made after pressing the Proceed button.
+Example wording: "Press Proceed to make payment" 9 In principle, while the PSU has the ability to cancel an authentication journey the expectation is for the ASPSP to redirect the PSU to the domain of the TPP and send the appropriate error code and description to the TPP, as supported by the OIDC Redirect Model.
+11 As per 4.1.1, item #9 13 As per 4.1.1, item #11